 What happens after I lodge an objection?

-After receiving an objection, a Council Valuer will contact you to discuss your concerns and organise a time to inspect your property.
+Council will send you an acknowledgement of receipt of your objection.
+A Valuer from the Valuer Generals Office will then contact you to discuss your concerns and organise a time to inspect your property.
 The Valuer will look at factors including sales of surrounding properties, property data and property condition.
 The Valuer will then review the revaluation and it may be altered up or down or be left at the original valuation.

 You will be advised of the outcome in writing within two months of Council receiving the objection.
 Council will advise you in writing of any adjustment.
 A copy of the adjustment must then be provided to the Valuer-General who will either confirm or disallow the recommended adjustment.
 The Valuer-General has two months to advise all parties of the decision.